 Bing Li, Ph.D.

-I am an Assistant Professor of Automotive Engineering at Clemson University International Center for Automotive Research (CU-ICAR) since 2018, directing AutoAI Lab research group.
+Dr. Bing Li is an Associate Professor at Clemson University.
+Li joined the Department of Automotive Engineering in August 2018.
+In Clemson University International Center for Automotive Research (CU-ICAR), he founded and directs the AutoAI Lab research group.

 Selected Publications